 Deere, UAW agree on new 6-year contract subject to union vote

-(Reuters) -U.S. tractor maker Deere & Co agreed https://one.deere.com/Pages/Deere,_UAW_Reach_Second_Tentative_Agreement.aspx?Factory=All%20Factories on a new six-year contract with the United Auto Workers (UAW) union that would be subject to a vote by the company's striking workers, the company said in a statement on Saturday.
+(Reuters) - U.S. tractor maker Deere & Co agreed on a new six-year contract with the United Auto Workers (UAW) union that would be subject to a vote by the company's striking workers, the company said in a statement on Saturday.

 "The negotiators focused on improving the areas of concern identified by our members during our last ratification process," said Chuck Browning, UAW Vice President and Director of the Agricultural Implement Department.